MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 You might need other inputs as ground truth.
 For example, if you want to calculate the accuracy of a classification flow, you need to provide the `category` column of the dataset as ground truth.
 If you want to calculate the accuracy of a QnA flow, you need to provide the `answer` column of the dataset as the ground truth.
 You might need some other inputs to calculate metrics, such as `question` and `context` in QnA or retrieval augmented generation (RAG) scenarios.

-You define the inputs of the evaluation flow in the same way as you define the inputs of a standard flow.
+You define the inputs of the evaluation flow the same way you define the inputs of a standard flow.
 By default, evaluation uses the same dataset as the run being tested.
 However, if the corresponding labels or target ground truth values are in a different dataset, you can easily switch to that dataset.

 #### Input descriptions